-Grey Bruce Loops Deliver Southwestern Ontario’s Best Snowmobiling…
+Grey Bruce Loops Deliver Top Midwestern Ontario Snowmobiling…

-There are many reasons you should snowmobile Grey Bruce loops for your next Ontario snowmobile tour vacation…the Grey Bruce area is favourably sandwiched between Lake Huron and Georgian Bay.
-For snowmobilers, these lake effect snowmakers generate some of southern Ontario’s best snow conditions, pushing white streamers to bury the land even when other areas aren’t getting any.
-Our snowmobile magazine crew – Craig & Dawn Irwin, Dan Carty, Brent Murphy and I – were first hand beneficiaries of this bounty as it snowed four of the five days we visited what is also the northern part of District 9 of the Ontario Federation of Snowmobile Clubs (OFSC) and of the tourism region Grey Bruce Simcoe.
-Meanwhile, if you’re interested in other Ontario snowmobile tour destinations, check out the rest of my Ontario ride articles and the snowmobile video below.
+There are many reasons you should snowmobile Grey Bruce loops for your next Ontario snowmobile tour vacation.
+The Grey Bruce area is favourably sandwiched between Lake Huron and Georgian Bay.
+For snowmobilers, these lake effect snowmakers generate some of southern Ontario’s best snow conditions.
+They push white streamers to bury the land even when other areas aren’t getting any.
+Our snowmobile magazine crew of Craig & Dawn Irwin, Dan Carty, Brent Murphy and I benefitted from this bounty.
+It snowed four of the five days we visited what’s now called the Midwestern Ontario Region.
+It’s part of the Ontario Federation of Snowmobile Clubs (OFSC) and the tourism region Grey Bruce Simcoe.
+See the snowmobile video below.
+Meanwhile, if you’re interested in other Ontario snowmobile tour destinations, check out the rest of my Ontario ride articles.

-The Grey Bruce Region includes Grey County and Bruce County.
-They have many assets – and none are more important in winter than District 9’s more than 3,500 kilometres of OFSC snowmobile trails.
-We staged out of the region’s largest centre, Owen Sound, population 22,000 for our Ontario snowmobile tour.
+The Grey Bruce area includes Grey County and Bruce County.
+They have many assets – and none are more important in winter than their more than 3,500 kilometres of OFSC snowmobile trails.
+We staged out of the region’s largest centre, Owen Sound (population 22,000) for our Ontario snowmobile tour.
 Located at the base of the famous Bruce Peninsula, Owen Sound provides snowmobilers with small town hospitality and big city amenities.
-It’s also home to one mighty fine, snowmobile-friendly hotel, the Best Western Inn On The Bay, where we stayed for four nights while doing day loops (see “Hotel Spotlight”).
+It’s also home to one mighty fine, snowmobile-friendly hotel, the Best Western Inn On The Bay.
+We stayed there for four nights while doing day loops (see “Hotel Spotlight”).

-“Ride More Drive Less” is District 9’s slogan and truer words were never spoken.
-Owen Sound is only a hop, skip and jump north of the 401 corridor in Southwestern Ontario, little more than two hours from much of the Golden Horseshoe and Greater Toronto Area, and close to both the Michigan and New York border crossings.
-This proximity makes the Grey Bruce Region and Owen Sound the no brainer first choice of snowmobilers looking for a quick day ride, an easy long weekend getaway or a great Ontario snowmobile tour.
-After all, the name of the game is to do as much sledding and as little trailering as possible, right?
+“Ride More Drive Less” is the Midwestern Ontario Region’s slogan.
+Truer words were never spoken.
+Owen Sound is only a hop, skip and jump north of the 401 corridor in Southwestern Ontario.
+It’s little more than two hours from much of the Golden Horseshoe and Greater Toronto Area.
+The region is also close to both the Michigan and New York border crossings.
+This proximity makes the Grey Bruce and Owen Sound the no brainer first choice of snowmobilers looking for a quick day ride, an easy long weekend getaway or a great Ontario snowmobile tour.
+After all, the name of the game is to do as much snowmobiling and as little trailering as possible, right?

 Speaking of sledding, our been-there, done-that snowmobile magazine crew is pretty hard to impress.
 But by the end of this Ontario snowmobile tour, everyone agreed that the trail riding just doesn’t get any better than this.
 As Craig Irwin commented, “If I didn’t know where I was, the sledding is so good here that we could’ve been riding Quebec trails!”
-That snowmobile trails in Grey Bruce earn such high praise is first and foremost a testament to the extraordinary efforts of District 9 clubs and volunteers, whose trail prep and grooming is second to none.
-It’s also proof positive that a recent district-wide shift to centralized trail and grooming operations is already paying off for visiting snowmobilers.
+Snowmobile trails in Grey Bruce earning such high praise is first and foremost a testament to the extraordinary efforts of local clubs and volunteers.
+Their trail prep and grooming is second to none.
+It’s also proof positive that a recent district-wide shift to centralized trail and grooming operations continues to pay off for visiting snowmobilers.